LazyVim/lazyvim.github.io/docs/plugins/lsp.md

   capabilities = {},
   -- Automatically format on save autoformat = true,
+  -- Enable this to show formatters used in a notification -- Useful for debugging formatter issues format_notify = false,
   -- options for vim.lsp.buf.format
   -- `bufnr` and `filter` is handled by the LazyVim formatter, -- but can be also overridden when specified